zrcoder/podFiles/Readme.md

 # PodFiles

-PodFiles is a Go - based project designed to interact with Kubernetes clusters.
-It features a concise UI that simplifies the user experience.
-It provides functionality to list namespaces, pods, containers, and files within a pod's container.
-It also supports file download and upload operations between the local environment and containers in a Kubernetes pod.
+PodFiles is a Go-based tool designed for managing files within Kubernetes pods.
+It provides a user-friendly interface to list namespaces, pods, and containers, and supports file download and upload operations between the local environment and pod containers.

 ![podFiles](podFiles.png)